ReactiveX/RxJavaFX/README.md

 # RxJavaFX: JavaFX bindings for RxJava

 Read the free eBook [_Learning RxJava with JavaFX_](https://www.gitbook.com/book/thomasnield/rxjavafx-guide/details) to get started!
-Note this book covers RxJavaFX 1.0.
-It is being updated for RxJavaFX 2.0 on the 2.x branch.
+'
 RxJavaFX is a lightweight library to convert JavaFX events into [RxJava](https://github.com/ReactiveX/RxJava) Observables/Flowables and vice versa.
 It also has a `Scheduler` to safely move emissions to the JavaFX Event Dispatch Thread.

 **NOTE**: To use with [Kotlin](http://kotlinlang.org/), check out [RxKotlinFX](https://github.com/thomasnield/RxKotlinFX) to leverage this library with extension functions and additional operators.